 I had been listening to Nirvana since Smells Like Teen Spirit (1991).
 The energy and emotion and complex song writing really fit an angry teenager.
 By stripping the noise away leaving raw emotion and the little touches of intimacy between the band, this acoustic album really resonated with me.
 Led to Alice in Chains, Soundgarden, David Bowie, Foo fighters, Feeder and Muse.

 I was 20 when I first heard ‘Power Pop’.
 Their very upbeat sound cut across many genres and was a natural antidote to the Grunge of the first half of the nineties.
 Their songs about New York became part of my memories of being there in 2001.
 Their music followed me into adulthood.
 I was genuinely upset when they broke up in 2013.
 Led to Tinted Windows, Silversun Pickups, Look Park, and The Cars.

 I can see that my journey started with loud and rebellious music.
+I didn’t understand very much about them.
 Then, as I grew up, and with the influence of my parent’s music, I began to appreciate the depth of well-written songs.
 I was lucky that my parents respected me enough not to criticise my early musical choices and I was able to dip into their extensive music collection as I went.